erdc/air-water-vv/2d/benchmarks/wavesloshing/README.rst

 Description
 -----------

+.. class:: center

 In this case, we use Proteus to model nonlinear free-surface motion due to sloshing in a rectangular container.
 The computational domain is a 2D rectangular box with dimensions 0.1m x 0.1m and the mean water level is in the middle of the box.
 The output of Proteus can be compared with the analytical solution found in Tadjbakhsh and Keller, 1960.
-The initial conditions of the simulation are shown in the following figure.
+The initial conditions of the simulation are shown in the following figure, where "a" is the amplitude of the sloshing wave.

 .. figure:: ./wavesloshing.png
    :width: 100%
    :align: center

-where, a is the amplitude of the sloshing wave.

-This case tests the ability of PROTEUS to simulate the free-surface evolution.
-For more details, see runfiles or references.

 Test case
 -----